 Mr. Noviello is an attorney-at-law, a professional engineer, and land surveyor who enjoys teaching.
 He has taught real property law, survey law and, more recently, alpine skiing.
-Mr. Noviello received his Masters of Engineering degree, his Bachelor of Science degree in Industrial Engineering, with honors, and his AAS degree in Engineering, all from Rochester Institute of Technology.
-He received his Juris Doctor degreefrom Rutgers University School of Law-Newark.
-Mr. Noviello has maintained a professional engineering firm and general practice law firm since 1984 and has practiced land surveying since 1991, ten years in industry and six years in government.
+Mr. Noviello received his Masters of Engineering degree; his Bachelor of Science degree in Industrial Engineering, with honors; and his AAS degree in Engineering, all from Rochester Institute of Technology.
+He received his Juris Doctor degree from Rutgers University School of Law-Newark.
+Mr. Noviello has maintained a professional engineering firm and general practice law firms since 1984, and he has practiced land surveying since 1991, ten years in industry and six years in government.
 He is a licensed professional engineer in the states of New York, Connecticut, New Jersey, and Pennsylvania.
-Mr. Noviello is a New York and Connecticut licensed land surveyor.
-He holds law licenses in the New York state courts, the US Supreme Court, the Federal Court for the Southern District of New York and the Federal Court for the State of New Jersey.
+Mr. Noviello is a New York and Connecticut-licensed land surveyor.
+He holds law licenses in the New York State Courts, the US Supreme Court, the Federal Court for the Southern District of New York and the Federal Court for the State of New Jersey.

 |Online Tuition (pre-registration):

 Each registration includes one copy of a manual prepared by the seminar speakers.